TomazFilgueira/UFRN-ML-2025-1/README.md

 ---

-# Comparing models with threshold of 0.4
+# Comparing models with different threshold

 First let's plot confusion matrix of model 1 and its metrics: